 Glass: excellent condition

 Back face: excellent condition

-Bracelet: excellent condition
+Bracelet: excellent condition, new

 Movement: fully operational / checked for performance, authenticity and functionality.

 Please take into consideration the compact design and the complications this elegant watch offers.

 Item and accessories will be delivered as pictured.
 Manuals, papers, certificate cards, booklets and boxes are only included in the delivery if mentioned in the description and/or shown in the pictures.
 The pictures show the actual watch you are buying.
 All pictures were taken by MD Watches.

 - Ulysse Nardin

 - Rolex bracelet restoration